-- 1. Life Safety
+- 1. Protection of people

 - 2. Incident Stabilization

-- 3. Protection of the Environment
+- 3. Protection of the environment

 - 4. Protection of Property/Assets

 Emergency response should follow the following basic steps:

 - 1. Assess the situation.

 - 2. Protect the responders and other personnel.

 - 3. Isolate and control the situation.

 - 4. Conduct required notifications.

 - 5. Mitigate impacts.

 - 6. Repair and recover operations.

 - 7. Submit required reports.